Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Any- Algorithms for DP

 By \Cref{lem:complexity}, the time complexity of \ANYKPART is $\TT(k) =\O(|G| + k(\log k + \ell))$.
 If $k$ is equal to the size of the full output $\out$, we obtain $\TTL = \O(|G| + \out(\log \out + \ell))$, which is the same as \BATCH.

-\introparagraph{\ANYKREC} Each \texttt{next} call on source node $s$ triggers $\O(\ell)$ \texttt{next} calls in later stages---at most one per node in the path.
-The call deletes the top choice at the node and replaces it with the next-best suffix through the same child node.
+\introparagraph{\ANYKREC} Each \texttt{next} call on source node $s$ triggers $\O(\ell)$ \texttt{next} calls (at most one per node on the current path).
+A \texttt{next} call deletes the top choice at the node and replaces it with the next-best suffix through the same child node.
 With a priority queue, these operations together take time $\bigO(\log \nodenum)$ per node accessed, for a total delay of $\bigO(\stages \log \nodenum)$ between consecutive solutions.
 In total, we obtain $\TT(k) = \bigO(|G| + k \stages \log \nodenum)$.
 The resulting $\TTL$ bound of $\bigO(|G| + \out \stages \log \nodenum)$ is \emph{tight} in the sense that there exist inputs where \ANYKREC runs in $\bigO(|G| + \out \stages \log \nodenum)$.
-However, it does not take into account the effect of memoization that we also exploited in \ANYKPARTP; in later iterations many \texttt{next} calls will stop early because the corresponding suffixes $\sol_i$ had already been computed by an earlier call.
+However, it does not take into account the effect of memoization that we also exploited in \ANYKPARTP; in later iterations many \texttt{next} calls will stop early because the corresponding suffixes $\sol_i$ have already been computed by an earlier call.
 Taking this into account, we can prove the following:

-\begin{proposition} There exist inputs where \ANYKREC has asymptotically lower $\TTL$ complexity than \BATCH. \end{proposition} \begin{proof} Regardless of the implementation of \BATCH, before it terminates it has to (i) process the input in $\Omega(|G|)$, (ii) enumerate all solutions in $\Omega(\out \cdot \ell)$ and (iii) use a standard comparison-based sort algorithm on the entire output in $(\out \log \out)$.
+\begin{proposition} There exists a class of inputs where \ANYKREC has asymptotically lower time-to-last ($\TTL$) complexity than \BATCH. \end{proposition} \begin{proof} Regardless of the implementation of \BATCH, before it terminates it has to (i) process the input in $\Omega(|G|)$, (ii) enumerate all solutions in $\Omega(\out \cdot \ell)$ and (iii) use a standard comparison-based sort algorithm on the entire output in $(\out \log \out)$.
 In total, it needs $\Omega(|G| + \out (\log \out + \ell))$.